How To Take Care Of Your Jewelry

 - Store your silver jewelry in a cool, and dry place with low humidity.
 No bathroom storage.
 Wrap each piece of jewelry in a soft piece of cloth.
 In that way, they don’t knock together and scratch.
 Make sure that is not exposed to air and light during storage.

 - Place a packet of silica in the storage bag.

 - Don’t wear sterling silver in chlorinated water or when you are working with chemicals.
 It is always best to put on your jewelry last when getting dressed.

-These small and simple steps will help you to keep your favorite sterling silver jewelry looking brilliant for a lifetime.
+These small and simple steps will help you to keep your favorite sterling silver jewelry care instructions looking brilliant for a lifetime.